-Dr. Jin teaches Public Relations Research, Public Relations Campaigns, AdPR Health, and Mass Communication Theory.
+Dr. Jin teaches PR Research, PR Administration, PR Campaigns, AdPR Health, Crisis Communication, and Mass Communication Theory.
 Her PR Campaigns class has collaborated with The Home Depot and eBay, while her AdPR Health class has worked on strategic health communication projects with Amgen and Publicis Health.
-In addition, Dr. Jin has served as faculty advisor for Grady PRSSA Chapter’s Bateman Team (2016 and 2017).
+In addition, Dr. Jin has served as faculty advisor for Grady PRSSA Chapter’s Bateman Team (2016, 2017 and 2018).

 In 2016, Dr. Jin led the Grady@Oxford Summer Study Abroad Program at Oxford University, UK.
 She has guest-lectured for a number of universities in the U.S., Europe, and Asia.

-Dr. Jin serves on the editorial board of Journal of Public Relations Research, Journal of International Crisis and Risk Communication Research, and Journal of Public Interest Communications.
+Dr. Jin serves on the editorial board of Journal of Public Relations Research, Public Relations Review, Communication Research, Journal of International Crisis and Risk Communication Research, and Journal of Public Interest Communications.
 She is an affiliated researcher of the National Consortium for the Study of Terrorism and Responses to Terrorism at the University of Maryland.
 She is also a faculty affiliate of the Owens Institute for Behavioral Research (OIBR) at the University of Georgia.

 Actively engaged in bridging the gap between academia and industry, Dr. Jin has contributed 10 articles to professional publications and outlets with a global outreach, such as Communication Director, PR Tactics, and Institute for Public Relations’ Social Science for Social Media Research Center.
 She has given a seminar talk at the National Conference of State Legislatures, conducted professional workshops at the Public Relations Society of America’s international conferences, and presented at the Public Relations Leadership Summit sponsored by The Plank Center for Leadership in Public Relations.